On Roe v. Wade's 45th anniversary, learn how to get more involved with pro-choice activism

 Don’t express your support for patients by counter-protesting.
 Women go to clinics to receive health care, not to make a political statement, and it can be incredibly overwhelming for patients to see a mass of people holding signs.
 When someone is trying to enter the clinic as quickly as possible, it’s not easy for them to differentiate between the people who are there to shame them and the ones who showed up to offer support.
 Furthermore, counter-protests can quickly become hostile — and guess who’s left to deal with the aftermath?
 Clinic escorts (aka people who already have enough on their plates during their volunteer shifts).

 4Choose pro-choice doctors and pharmacists

 Don’t be afraid to have a conversation with your primary care doctor about their stance on abortion access.
 If he or she doesn’t provide guidance and resources to patients who inquire about abortion, take your business elsewhere.
 If your pharmacy doesn’t provide the morning after pill, find a pharmacy that does and get your prescriptions filled there.
 Whenever possible, make sure you’re not financing the business of an individual or provider that’s anti-choice.

 5Raise money for an abortion rights organization

 Although there’s always the good ol’ Facebook fundraising app, here’s where you can get creative and raise some serious money for abortion rights organizations like NARAL, The Center for Reproductive Rights, The Planned Parenthood Action Fund, and The National Abortion Federation.

 Women raised over $1 million last year through bowl-a-thon fundraising events that were held all over the country.
 Team up with your pro-choice friends and brainstorm fundraising ideas based on your interests and skill sets.
-Concerts, art auctions, and similar events are all excellent ways to raise money.
+Concerts, art auctions, and similar events are all excellent ways to raise money. false

 6Campaign for pro-choice politicians